15 Forsyth Street (now park & throughway to back parking)

-In 1916, Michael James Maloney (1875-1940) and Charles Alfred McWilliams (1874-1920) went into partnership and bought the jewellery store and spare lot beside it and installed a "fine modern garage" with a gas pump. (see photo on left)The building used by Clarke was sold to D.G.
+In 1916, Michael James Moloney (1875-1940) and Charles Alfred McWilliams (1874-1920) went into partnership and bought the jewellery store and spare lot beside it and installed a "fine modern garage" with a gas pump. (see photo on left)The building used by Clarke was sold to D.G.
 Chisolm and moved to his place.

-"Messrs Maloney and McWilliams, who are agents for the Chevrolet car, are at present excavating for an underground tank which will be placed in front of the garage about five feet below the surface of the ground.
+"Messrs Moloney and McWilliams, who are agents for the Chevrolet car, are at present excavating for an underground tank which will be placed in front of the garage about five feet below the surface of the ground.
 The tank will hold ten barrels and will be fitted with an up-to-date automatic pump."
 Marmora Herald April 27, 1916

 In 1951, the Department of Highways notified George Henry Forestell (1883-1962) that he had to remove his garage gas pumps no later than January 1, 1952.
 Without the sale of gasoline plus his advancing age, George decided to sell his garage and property to Albert Johnston Maynes (1901- 1967) in the fall of 1951.

 Albert Maynes immediately tore the old wooden garage building down and had the ground levelled by March, 1952.
 He planned to build a restaurant and two retail stores for rental purposes on this site.